10 Best Herbal Tinctures For Menstrual Cramps

 vitex agnus-castus tincture

-Vitex agnus-castus, commonly known as chasteberry, is a popular herbal remedy used to support hormonal balance and alleviate symptoms of menstrual cramps.
+Vitex agnus-castus, commonly known as chasteberry, is a popular herbal remedy used to support hormonal balance and alleviate symptoms associated with menstrual cramps.

-However, it is important to consult with a healthcare provider before starting any herbal supplement, especially if pregnant, nursing, or taking other medications.
+However, it is important to consult with a healthcare provider before starting any new herbal supplement, especially if you have existing medical conditions or are taking other medications.

 2. Curcuma longa